Expertium/expertium.github.io/Benchmark.md

 where *y* is a binary label (either 0 or 1), and *R* is the probability of recall (a real number between 0 and 1) predicted by some algorithm.

 Here's what you need to know about log loss:
-1. Log loss measures how close the predicted probability of recall (R) is to reality, just like RMSE.
-However, unlike RMSE, it doesn't rely on binning reviews.
-RMSE is based on the difference between averages, whereas log loss is based on the difference between individual predictions and individual review outcomes.
+1. Log loss measures how close the predicted probability of recall (R) is to reality, just like RMSE (bins).
+However, unlike RMSE (bins), it doesn't rely on binning reviews.
+RMSE (bins) is based on the difference between averages, whereas log loss is based on the difference between individual predictions and individual review outcomes.
 2. Log loss ranges from 0 to infinity, lower is better.
-3. Unlike RMSE, log loss never reaches 0, unless the algorithm only outputs ones and zeros.
+3. Unlike RMSE (bins), log loss never reaches 0, unless the algorithm only outputs ones and zeros.
 If an algorithm outputs numbers between 0 and 1, the minimum possible value of log loss that it can achieve is >0.
-This makes log loss less intuitive than RMSE.
+This makes log loss less intuitive than RMSE (bins).
 You might intuitively expect that if the distribution of predicted probabilities exactly matches the distribution of true probabilities, the loss would be zero, but no.

 Next is AUC (Area Under the Curve).
 Unlike the previous two metrics, AUC is not a measure of **calibration** but of **discrimination**.
 Here's what you need to know about AUC:
 1. AUC measures how well an algorithm can tell classes apart; in our case, classes are "recalled" and "forgotten."
 You can think of AUC as a measure of how well the algorithm can draw a boundary between two classes, such that all members of class 1 are on one side of the boundary and all members of class 2 are on the other side.